 This release brings reduced memory consumption, which you will notice even when processing small volumes.

 Besides that, we added an implicit validation and filtration of extracted symbols.
-This was an issue in previous versions, since Unicode allows you to use in symbols in PDF that aren`t supported by the XML standard, so could cause exceptions or malformed output files creation.
+This was an issue in previous versions, since Unicode allows you to use symbols in PDF that aren`t supported by the XML standard, so could cause exceptions or malformed output files creation.

 Quite some improvements for pdfHTML with the newest release!
 They include: